sinclairzx81/parsebox/readme.md

 ## Overview

 ParseBox is a parsing library designed to embed domain-specific languages (DSLs) within the TypeScript type system.
-It provides a set of runtime and type-level combinators that enable EBNF notation to be encoded as types within TypeScript's type system.
+It provides a set of runtime and type-level combinators that enable EBNF notation to be encoded as TypeScript types.
 These combinators can then be used to parse content at runtime or interactively in editor via static type inference.

-This project was originally developed as a parsing system for the [TypeBox](https://github.com/sinclairzx81/typebox) project, where it facilitates parsing TypeScript syntax into runtime types.
-It offers a robust, standalone system for type-level parsing within TypeScript's type system.
+This project was developed as a generalized parsing solution for the [TypeBox](https://github.com/sinclairzx81/typebox) project, where it is currently used to parse TypeScript syntax into runtime types.
+This project seeks to provide a robust foundation for parsing a variety of domain-specific languages, with information encoded in each language able to be reconciled with TypeScript's type system.

 License: MIT